 Jess Rosales is a sports reporter and entertainment host as seen on FS1, HBO Latino, ESPN Deportes, TVG and an in-arena host for the Los Angeles Dodgers and Rose Bowl Game.
 A graduate of California State University, Jess has been in the reporting industry for over 10 years.

-Each attendee will also receive complimentary breakfast, lunch and gift bag.
+Admission is complimentary for high school and college-aged students.
+Each attendee will also receive breakfast, lunch and a #ThisGen gift bag.